Stratio/sparta/doc/src/site/sphinx/configuration.rst

    * :ref:`cluster-config-yarn`

-More deep documentation about it, can be found in |typesafe_config_repo|.
+More deep documentation about it, can be found at |typesafe_config_repo|.

 .. |typesafe_config_repo| raw:: html

    <a href="https://github.com/typesafehub/config"
    target="_blank">Github Typesafe's repository</a>

-A reference.conf with a full example of a configuration can be found in |github_sparkta_repo_reference_conf|.
+A reference.conf with a full example of a configuration can be found at |github_sparkta_repo_reference_conf|.

 .. |github_sparkta_repo_reference_conf| raw:: html